ayoayco/web-component-base/README.md

 ### Alternatives

 The current alternatives are using what `HTMLElement` provides out-of-the-box, which are:
 1. `HTMLElement.dataset` for attributes prefixed with `data-*`.
-Read more about this [`on MDN`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
+Read more about this [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
 1. Methods for reading/writing attribute values: `setAttribute(...)` and `getAttribute(...)`; note that managing the attribute names as strings can be difficult as the code grows.

 ## Quick Start Example

-Here is an example of using a custom element in a single .html file:
+Here is an example of using a custom element in a single .html file.

 ```html
 <!DOCTYPE html>